-Water is available in front of property on Knox Road.
-Sewer is available on property.
+Water is available in front of property on Kings Mill Road.
+Sewer is available to the south of the property on Kings Mill Road.
 Private Developer will need to extend water and sewer to City of Greensboro's Water and Sewer Design Standards.